 University of San Francisco-led Research on Local Galaxies Sheds Light On the Universe’s Very First Stars

 SAN FRANCISCO (June 5, 2018) -- Presenting at the 232nd meeting of the American Astronomical Society (AAS) this week in Denver, University of San Francisco (USF) Associate Professor of Physics and Astronomy Aparna Venkatesan will discuss important limits from nearby galaxies on frontier cosmology problems, shedding light on the very first stars in the universe, and how galaxies have assembled and evolved over time.
 Venkatesan will discuss her research at an AAS press conference scheduled for Tuesday, June 5th at 3:00 p.m.
 MST.
-The press conference will also be live streamed.

 “Nearby galaxies are a fantastic and understudied laboratory - right in our own backyard - with which to study the early universe,” said Aparna Venkatesan, associate professor of physics and astronomy at USF.
 “We’re essentially laying key groundwork and getting a few years’ jump on understanding what the powerful James Webb Space Telescope (JWST) will reveal, by identifying which galaxies near us are the best analogs to early universe galaxies that hosted the very first stars.”